 Our Global Team

 Our group is made up of young professionals from Pennsylvania, West Virginia, and Ohio.
 It has expanded naturally among friends and colleagues over time.
 Many of us attended Ohio University in Southeast Ohio.
-These days, our members are scattered throughout the United States (Ohio, West Virginia, Washington DC, North Carolina, and Pennsylvania) and abroad (Scotland).
+We’ve all spent time abroad (Scotland, Morocco, France, Ireland, India, Austria, and Jordan).
+These days, our members are scattered throughout the United States (Ohio, West Virginia, Washington DC, North Carolina, and Pennsylvania).

 We are aspiring journalists, community developers, entrepreneurs, scholars, and environmentalists.
 Our experiences, professions, and backgrounds are ranging.
 We hope to bring a multifaceted perspective of Appalachia to our readers.